-Only a few of the Group's sites produce electricity (Exaclair Limited, Schut Papier, Papeteries de Clairefontaine).
+Only a few Group sites produce electricity (Exaclair Limited, Schut Papier, Ernst Stadelmann and Papeteries de Clairefontaine).

-As such, most of the electricity consumed comes from the distribution network.
+As such, most of the electricity consumed comes from the national power grid.

-In 2020, the Group's paper mills absorbed 86% of all the electricity consumed by the Group.
+In 2021, the Group's paper mills absorbed 86% of all the electricity consumed by the Group.